-Footwork is incredibly important for football agility.
+Footwork drills are incredibly important for football agility.
 Being able to move your feet quickly can have a big impact on your performance.
 Improving your footwork speed can help you sprint, change direction, block and tackle.

 Keeping your technical ability sharp at home can be a little trickier than training to stay fit and strong.
 However with some markers such as cones you can setup a simple course for practicing your footwork drills.

 Manchester United star Paul Pogba ran through a basic footwork drill challenge alongside his team-mate Victor Lindelof at the beginning of lockdown on Instagram, which can be watched below (Please note these are not Mark Harrod products and in no way are we affiliated with this video)

 View this post on Instagram